plasma-umass/commentator/README.md

     return y
 ```

-You can run Commentaire on this file to add comments and translations:
+You can run Commentaire on this file to add comments (and optionally, translations to another language):

 ```
 $ commentaire example.py --language Spanish